Reports, How to Use

 The results of the search may appear below the search boxes or on a separate page.
 If there is a separate page, it will have a link to Search Again.

 You can’t specify the filter, but the criteria used is explained at the top of the results page.
-If you need reports based on different criteria, you should request that from your database/Caspio programmer.
+For example, invoice reports may be limited to clients with ACTIVE loans.
+So the filter would be Status = “A”.
+If you need reports based on different criteria, you should request that from your Caspio database programmer.